pateli18/codestarter/README.md

     {
       "input_path": "../old_repo/.vscode/", // path to the file or directory that will be copied. if it's a directory, the entire directory will be copied.
       "output_path": "./.vscode/", // path to the file or directory that the input will be copied to.
 If it's a directory, the input filenames will be used
+      "include_patterns": ["*.py"], // [OPTIONAL] The file patterns to include.
+If not provided, all files will be included.
+      "exclude_patterns": ["*.pyc"], // [OPTIONAL] The file patterns to exclude.
+If not provided, no files will be excluded.
       "replace_configs": [
         {
           "original_value": "old_repo", // the value to be replaced within the file, can reference global variables.